chigopher/pathlib/README.md

 `pathlib` is an "object-oriented" package for manipulating filesystem path objects.
 It takes many cues from [Python's pathlib](https://docs.python.org/3/library/pathlib.html), although it does not strictly adhere to its design philosophy.
 It provides a simple, intuitive, easy, and abstracted interface for dealing with many different types of filesystems.

-`pathlib` is currently in the alpha stage of development, meaning the API is subject to change.
-However, the current state of the project is already proving to be highly useful.
+`pathlib` is currently in the beta stage of development.
+The API is not guaranteed to be solidified, however changes will be as minimal as possible.

 Table of Contents
 -----------------